Comparison

 • Tap-to-snip while listening is your save flow

-• You don't save Reels, TikToks, or non-podcast video
+• You don't save Reels or TikToks

 • You want best-in-class show notes and chapter summaries